 Candidates must have a Ph.D. in a science or engineering field related to the SBIR/STTR program plus after award of the Ph.D., six or more years of successful research, research administration, and/or managerial experience pertinent to the position; OR a Master’s degree in a engineering or science field related to the SBIR/STTR program plus after award of the degree, eight or more years of successful research, research administration, and/or managerial experience pertinent to the position.

-Prior experience in roles related to the commercialization of innovative products, in either small or large businesses, is sought.
-Specific experience with technology start-ups and/or small businesses, or with early-stage technology investments, is also recommended.
+Experience in roles related to the commercialization of innovative products, in either small or large businesses, is also sought.
+Recent experience with technology start-ups and/or small businesses or with early-stage technology investments, is recommended.
+The candidate must demonstrate an understanding of and experience with development and execution of a technology translation plan, including a deep understanding of fundamental science and engineering and the challenges with deployment at scale.
+Strategic and operational experience in technology translation, transfer, infusion, commercialization, and related activities is highly sought.
 The position requires effective oral and written communication skills and a commitment to high standards of ethical conduct.
 The position also requires a considerable breadth of interest, receptivity to new ideas, a strong sense of fairness, attention to detail, good judgement and a high degree of personal integrity.

 To apply, email a single PDF document that includes 1) CV, 2) a cover letter explaining the reasons you are interested in the position, and 3) Citizen affidavit, as applicable.
 The cover letter should describe how your experiences fit with the position of SBIR/STTR Program Officer (referencing the CV).
 It is preferred that application materials and questions be sent to the Division of Industrial Innovation and Partnerships via email to IIPjobs@nsf.gov with "SBIR/STTR Program Director" in the subject line.